BenTaylorPublic/screeps/README.md

     Spawns could have a queue
-    This would save the spawn logic from assembling a body every tick until it's able to be used Accepts a BODY[], a MyRoom, and a constant for the creep type, that'll be used in the priority logic
+    This would save the spawn logic from assembling a body every tick until it's able to be used Accepts a BODY[], a MyRoom, and a constant for the creep type, that'll be used in the priority logic Force spawning laborer has to be top priority Otherwise it could provide a body that can no longer be built by the 300 min energy
 ```
 ### Short term
 ```